TeachBooks/Manual/README.md

 The released book can be found on on https://teachbooks.io/manual.
 This page shows the built book of the `release` branch All branches will also be visible as seen in the action's summaries: https://github.com/TeachBooks/mirror_teachbook_manual/actions

 Some parts of this book are taken from other sources in the form of submodules (linked in the folder [book/external](book/external)).
 To contribute to those pages, contribute to the source repository directly with a fork and merge/pull request.
-If you intent to clone this boko including its submodules, clone using: `git clone --recurse-submodules git@github.com:TeachBooks/manual.git`
+If you intent to clone this book including its submodules, clone using: `git clone --recurse-submodules git@github.com:TeachBooks/manual.git`

 Happy book building!